guilchaves/phone-book-study/README.md

 >**My goals with this project was to:**
 >- Develop and improve Activity workflow and simple layouts;
 >- Work with simple life cycle callbacks;
->- Work with DAO class in order to get acess to the app data source;
+>- Work with DAO pattern in order to get acess to the data source;

 ### App Functionality